-In general, alimony or spousal support arrangements are influenced by:
+In general, spousal support arrangements are influenced by:

 - Length of the marriage

 - Earning potential of each spouse

 - Actions and causes leading to the divorce

 When a court awards spousal support, it also will determine the amount of each payment, the due date and length of time it will be paid.

 Sometimes, spousal support is provided in a lump sum.
 Or it can be paid monthly or yearly for a specific time or until the death of the receiver or a remarriage.